mackenziekbrooks/dci295D-f23-digitaleditions/docs/assignments.md

 * more biographical information about individuals, including links to obituaries or Find a Grave.
 * update to information that is dated!
 These articles are 10+ years old, some up to 50!
 What has happened since then?
 * Questions or gaps in information.
 You can indicate that some piece of information is not accessible.
+* Links to other publications by RHS, W&L, or other local organizations.
 * FYI you can make any of your tags a link by including the ref attribute.
 Example: `<persName ref="http://www.google.com">`

 **Specs:**